The Cockleshell Heroes: Development

 In 1953, it was reported that the Australian author Hugh Hastings was working on a script called "Cockleshell Heroes" for the star Gregory Peck and the director Lewis Milestone.
 The script was based on a Reader's Digest account of the mission by George Kent.

 Film rights to the story eventually went to Warwick Films, a new production company based in Britain run by the American producers Albert Broccoli, who would later produce many James Bond films, and Irving Allen.
 Warwick's first film had been The Red Beret, based on a real-life British commando raid in the Second World War, with an American star in the lead role.
 It was very popular; The Cockleshell Heroes followed the same formula.
 It was the company's fourth movie.

 It was the first independent film shot in Britain to use CinemaScope.
-(Warwick had secured the use of the process for Cockleshell and A Prize of Arms.)
+Warwick had secured the use of the process for Cockleshell and A Prize of Arms.

 Casting

 Alan Ladd had appeared in Warwick's first three films, and was discussed as a possible star.
 So too was Richard Widmark who ended up making A Prize of Gold for the company instead.
 When the British Admiralty was approached to co-operate it requested that Spencer Tracy play the lead.

 Eventually, José Ferrer was signed to star, with Terence Young to direct.
 Young arrived in Hollywood in October 1954 to discuss the film with Ferrer.
 At the time, Ferrer was considered a film star having appeared in the popular Moulin Rouge.
 He was also a renowned theatre director and had just directed his first feature, The Shrike (1955).
 By January 1955, it was announced that Ferrer would direct as well as star in The Cockleshell Heroes.
+His fee was a reported $150,000 plus a percentage of the profits.